 Check your mineral makeup.
 You may find this ingredient on the ingredient list.
 My preference would be to stay away from it.
 Fortunately, there are brands of mineral makeup out there now that are advertising their formulas as free of bismuth oxychloride.
 I’d think those would be a better option, particularly for those with sensitive and oily skin.

+Looking for bismuth-oxychloride-free mineral makeup?
+Visit our makeup foundation line to pick the perfect fit for your need.
 Does your favorite mineral makeup have bismuth oxychloride?
 Or do you have a favorite bismuth-oxychloride-free brand?

 * * *